-Watching people walk and move is a real fun.
+Watching people walk and move is real fun.
 It was a lot cheaper than the movies.
 I still am a walk watcher.
-In corridors, lobbies, on sidewalks I still occasionally find myself studying human behaviour simply by watching people move about.
+In corridors, lobbies, on sidewalks I still occasionally find myself studying human behavior simply by watching people move about.

 Psychologists link slovenly posture and sluggish walking to unpleasant attitudes towards oneself, work, and the people around us.
 But psychologists also tell us you can actually change your attitudes by changing your posture and speed of movement.

 Watch, and you discover that body action is the result of mind action.
 The extremely beaten people, the real down-and-outers, just shuffle and stumble along.
 They have zero self-confidence.